cournape/ensetuptools/README.txt

    `ez_ensetuptools.py <http://code.enthought.com/src/ez_ensetuptools.py>`_
    and then un the script at a command prompt: ``python ez_ensetuptools.py``
- * Once the script completes, you will have the scripts enpkg and easy_install installed on your system.
+ * Once the script completes, you will have the scripts easy_manage and easy_install installed on your system.

 To ensure that you are running ensetuptools's easy_install, type at the command prompt: ``easy_install --version``